 While reporting of the required documentation (including prescribing forms, patients’ written requests, consulting physicians’ written confirmations, and mental health provider confirmation) may be incomplete, all attending/prescribing forms received contained physicians’ signed attestations that all requirements of the Colorado End-of-Life Options Act have been met, and that required documentation is complete and contained in patients’ records.
 Efforts continue to educate physicians and other health care providers about reporting requirements.

-This lay back approach glosses over the 13-15% of cases in each year from 2017 to 2021 where even the basic form from the attending/prescribing physician was not lodged and for which even the assurance given by all the boxes being ticked is not provided.
+This lay back approach glosses over the 13-15% of cases in each year from 2017 to 2021 where even the basic form from the attending/prescribing physician has not been lodged and for which even the assurance given by all the boxes being ticked is not provided.
 There was 14.9% non-compliance with this legal requirement in 2021 – up from the lowest level of non-compliance of 12.9% in 2018.

-Colorado’s experiment in providing a safe regime for assisted suicide is a fail because it lacks any possibility of identifying problems and is already lackadaisical about significant non-compliance in basic reporting.
+Colorado’s experiment in providing a safe regime for assisted suicide is a fail because it lacks any possibility of identifying problems and two years in remains lackadaisical about significant non-compliance in basic reporting.